 These are another group of amino acids that you can take in supplement form and will help naturally increase your muscle mass.
 BCAAs, short for branch chain amino acids, help reduce muscle soreness after a workout.
 Many protein-rich foods include glutamine.
 So you can get even more of it by adding it to your diet.
 However, it would help if you took these supplements around a workout.

 What Are Some Natural Ways to Build Muscle?

 Natural bodybuilders know their genetics define them.
 They must work with what they have if they don’t want to turn to steroids.
 It is possible to build a well-defined natural body without using performance-enhancing drugs.
 But let’s be honest.
 We are talking about a well-defined body compared to other natural bodybuilders.
 The best natural bodybuilders can not compete with professional bodybuilders who use steroids.

 Study your form and see if there are areas you need to improve.
 Make sure you are working toward muscular fitness.
 You can use compound exercises, progressive overload, a periodization plan, and a rest and recovery plan to get better results.
 It’s important to remember that professional bodybuilders use steroids and benefit from working with a trainer, dietician, doctor, and masseuse.

-Thus, you will need a complex program just like them because you don’t have the benefits of steroids.
+Thus, you will need a complex program just like theirs because you don’t have the benefits of steroids.
 Work with a trainer who is an advocate of natural training.
 Finding a doctor and masseuse to help you care for your body is best.
 Also, they can advise you on the best natural supplements and muscle recovery programs to get you the best results.